UPDATED, May 24, 2021: Updated to clarify relationship between Chief Industries and C&L Land LLC.

 It’s expected to seek city annexation of the commercial and senior-living sites, along with tax increment financing to help Chief recover its infrastructure costs for both.
 It also received TIF for Iron Trail.

-If the city and Chief reach a deal for Iron Eagle, it would end a saga dating to voters’ rejection of public golf in May 1990 and subsequent reversal in May 1992 after the Glenn Chase family donated the site.
+If the city and C&L Land reach a deal for Iron Eagle, it would end a saga dating to voters’ rejection of public golf in May 1990 and subsequent reversal in May 1992 after the Glenn Chase family donated the site.